mehulsingh750-dev/University/BIOL 1101/Chapter 11.md

 		- New strand is 5' to 3'
 	- Assembling Antiparallel Strand
 		- The **leading strand** **template** goes in the 3' to 5' direction, meaning the synthesis of the new strand will be 5' to 3' resulting in *continuous synthesis*
-		- The lagging strand template
+		- The **lagging strand template** goes in the 5' to 3' direction, meaning the synthesis of the new strand will be